-Therefore, the azimuthal Fourier analysis confirms what was already visualized in Fig.~\ref{Fig_Densitytwist}: the inclusion of the magnetic twist delays the development of the KHi.
-Indeed, if magnetic twist is sufficiently weak, the KHi is just delayed but the dynamics is similar to that in the absence of twist, although evolving at a slower pace.
+Therefore, the azimuthal Fourier analysis confirms what was already visualized in Fig.~\ref{Fig_Densitytwist}: The inclusion of the magnetic twist delays the development of the KHi.
+If the magnetic twist is sufficiently weak, the KHi is delayed, but the dynamics is similar to that in the absence of twist, although it evolves at a slower pace.
 In a sense, this conclusion is not completely new, although this is the first time that the role of twist in the nonlinear evolution of standing torsional Alfv\'{e}n waves has been investigated.
 Similar results can be found in simulations of nonlinear kink waves in twisted flux tubes \citep[see, e.g.,][]{Howson17a,Terradas18}.
-For the different twist profiles considered by \citet{Howson17a}, they find that the KHi vortices grow less as the magnetic twist is increased. \citet{Howson17a} also find that the location of the maximum twist may affect at the development of KHi vortices. \citet{Terradas18} also studied nonlinear kink waves considering the same twist profile used here.
-Similarly to \citet{Howson17a}, \citet{Terradas18} find that the KHi vortices grow less when the magnetic twist increases.
+For the different twist profiles considered by \citet{Howson17a}, the authors reported that the KHi vortices grow less as the magnetic twist is increased. \citet{Howson17a} also reported that the location of the maximum twist may affect at the development of KHi vortices. \citet{Terradas18} also studied nonlinear kink waves considering the same twist profile as we used here.
+Similarly to \citet{Howson17a}, \citet{Terradas18} reported that the KHi vortices grow less when the magnetic twist increases.

 When the magnetic twist is strong enough, however, the physical scenario can be different.
-The simulations with strong magnetic twist suggest that the KHi can be suppressed altogether even if the phase-mixing generated shear flows should remain unstable according to linear theory \citep[see][]{Barbulescu19}.
-Although the KHi itself can linearly be triggered in a local fashion, its perturbations are not allowed to fully grow into the nonlinear regime when twist provides a strong enough tension force \citep{DiazSuarezsolerlet2021}.
-The important role of magnetic tension in nonlinearly preventing the growth of the KHi vortices was already discussed by, e.g., \citet{Galinsky94}, \citet{Ryu2000}, and \citet{Hillier19}.
+The simulations with strong magnetic twist suggest that the KHi can be suppressed altogether even if the phase-mixing-generated shear flows should remain unstable according to linear theory \citep[see][]{Barbulescu19}.
+Although the KHi itself can linearly be triggered in a local fashion, its perturbations are not allowed to fully grow into the nonlinear regime when the tension force provided by the twist is strong enough \citep{Diazsoler21}.
+The important role of magnetic tension in nonlinearly preventing the growth of the KHi vortices has been discussed by \citet{Galinsky94}, \citet{Ryu2000}, and \citet{Hillier19}, for instance.
 In our model, the nonlinear suppression of the KHi seems to occur for $c\gtrsim 0.3$.